 Interpreting the Meaning of Each Line

-- Line one: The crux of your question that reveals the basic concern or issue.
+- Line one (bottom line): The crux of your question that reveals the basic concern or issue.

-- Line two: Reveals what is changing about your situation or circumstances and whether or not your basic question or problem can be supported.
+- Line two: Reveals what is changing about your situation or circumstances and whether your basic question or problem can be supported.

 - Line three: Things that can affect your circumstances, such as personal weaknesses and strengths as well as the challenges you must face to obtain the outcome you desire.